mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 ![VSTSBuild - Artifacts](./imgs/VSTSBuild-Artifacts.PNG)

 You are now all set for this lab.
-Let's see how the 3 artifacts of the CI will be used with the next lab.
+Let's see how the 3 artifacts of these CI will be used with the next lab during the CD process.

 Next lab: [Lab 3 - Continuous Delivery](../Lab%203%20-%20Continuous%20Delivery/README.md)